linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 17.05.2023 (announcement Linkspreed Office)
+- 🚀👨‍💼👩‍💼We're thrilled to keep developing Linkspreed Office, a free tool for companies as a workspace.
+Have you tried it yet?
+What features do you think would make it even more awesome? 🔧💻 #Linkspreed #OfficeTools #Entrepreneurship

 ### 16.05.2023 (announcement Linkspreed Franchise)
 - 👀👉 Hey there #franchise enthusiasts!
 You know what's 🔥hot🔥 right now?
 The one and only Linkspreed Franchise Program!👍 We're all about it and diving deeper into it every single day.
 What about you?
 Have you checked it out? 🤔 #LinkspreedFranchise #business #entrepreneur 🤝⬇️ Drop your thoughts below! ⬇️👇